bismuthfoundation/Bismuth/devtools/digest.md

 - node.py, frequent block_height_from_hash lookups done, on disk ledger.
   cache map of recent hash/heights lookups, add at block digest, clear at rollback. logs show that in regular working, the current hash is the most asked one, and generates a disk db lookup every time.
+  => straightforward one line optimization: if hash=current hash return current height

 # To consider